alexdidier/rampc-quadrotor/pps_wiki/faq.md

 ## Remind me of that command again...

-This section contain those Frequently Asked Questions that pertain to "those commands" that are regularly used to interact with the ``D-FaLL-System`` and bring your control algorithms to life through a Crazyflie quadrotor.
+This section contains those Frequently Asked Questions that pertain to "those commands" that are regularly used to interact with the ``D-FaLL-System`` and bring your control algorithms to life through a [Crazyflie](https://www.bitcraze.io/) quadrotor.

 ### How do I to get a clean version of the repository?
 <b>Step 1)</b> Change to the directory where you have a copy of the ``D-FaLL-System`` repository under version control.
 On a machine setup as per the instruction this will be: